in

 To minimize waste and maximize efficiency, it is advisable to plan the layout of the plywood panels on the sheets before cutting.
 This will help you optimize material usage and reduce costs.

-See also How to Build a Boat Dock
+See also How to Build a Boat Trailer

 Assembling the Plywood Panels to Create the Hull